delta6626/365-days-of-code/README.md

 - Day 141 ✅: Began building the User Roles Manager for PartnerPair and updated the user schema
 - Day 142 ✅: Completed the Role Manager for PartnerPair
 - Day 143 ✅: Fixed UI loader alignment, resolved a critical hook bug, and updated the user schema with a startup description field
+- Day 144 ✅: Began building the StartupInformationManager component for PartnerPair
 ---

 ## 📌 Notes